matteocarnelos/microflow-rs/README.md

 ## Examples

 Otherwise, to run the example locally, just run the above command in the root directory.
 For a full example of training on a board, have a look at [the ESP32CAM example](https://github.com/Geostartico/esp32_microflow_train), which was designed to run on a SunFounder Galaxy RVR but can be adapted to other tasks

 > [!NOTE]
-> The datasets must be unzipped, Not all the datasets rquired to run the examples are present for size support
+> The datasets must be unzipped.
+Not all the datasets required to run the examples are present for size support

 ## Supported Operators